vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 #### Metric tags

 **service** - to attach the service, we need to add a new meaning to Vector -
               `service`.
 Any sources that receive data that could potentially be considered a service will need to indicate which field means `service`.
 This work has largely already been done with the LogNamespacing work, so it will be trivial to add this new field.
+              Not all sources will be able to specify a specific field to indicate the `service`.
+In time it will be possible for this to be accomplished through `VRL`.

-**source** - A new field will be added to the [Event metadata][event_metadata] -
+**source_id** - A new field will be added to the [Event metadata][event_metadata] -
                 `Arc<OutputId>` that will indicate the source of the event.
                 `OutputId` will need to be serializable so it can be stored in the disk buffer.
-If the event is loaded from the buffer and it is pointing to a source that no longer exists, given that it is just an identifier it won't cause any issues.
+Since this field is just an identifier, it can still be used even if the source no longer exists when the event is consumed by a sink.

 We will need to do an audit of all components to ensure the bytes emitted for the `component_received_event_bytes_total` and